A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Motivating Problem

 where the intercept, $C_0$, is the bulk sound velocity and the slope, $S$, is the instantaneous rate of change of the shock wave velocity with the particle velocity.
 Hence, $C_0$ has the same units as $\us$ and $\up$, and $S$ is unitless.
 Note that not all shock wave-particle velocity datasets display a linear relationship; for example,~\cite{ahrens1993} notes that the linear model is used when the material does not undergo a significant phase transition.
 However, our analysis only considers datasets that are linear.
 Additional details on shock compression physics and experiments can be found in~\cite{nellis1990},~\cite{ahrens1993},~\cite{forbes2012}, and~\cite{marsh1980}.

 In order to perform a statistical analysis of the linear model in~\eqref{hugoniot}, we rewrite the model using standard linear model notation and include a measurement error term.
 Assume there are $n$ shock wave and particle velocity measurements, denoted $Y_1,Y_2,\ldots,Y_n$ and $x_1,x_2,\ldots,x_n$, respectively, with $n\geq3$.
+Each point comes from a separate experiment.
 The published datasets do not provide separate uncertainties for the shock wave and particle velocities, so we consider a single measurement error term on the shock wave velocity that effectively captures all sources of experimental uncertainty.
 A linear statistical model for the relationship between the shock wave and particle velocities is therefore

-for $i=1,\ldots,n$, where the $\epsilon_i$ are measurement errors that are modeled as independent and identically distributed normal random variables that have mean zero and variance $\sigma^2$.
+for $i=1,\ldots,n$, where the $\epsilon_i$ are measurement errors that are modeled as independent and identically distributed normal random variables that have mean zero and variance $\sigma^2$; the independence assumption is justified by the measurements coming from separate experiments.
 This model can be rewritten in matrix notation as

 where $\beta=(C_0,S)'$ denotes the Hugoniot parameters of interest, $Y=(Y_1,\ldots,Y_n)'$ denotes the shock wave velocity measurements, $X$ is an $n\times2$ design matrix whose first column is all ones and whose second column is $(x_1,\ldots,x_n)'$, and $\epsilon=(\epsilon_1,\ldots,\epsilon_n)'$.
 The main statistical notation used in this paper is summarized in Table~\ref{tab:notation}.